 - Brightness measurement: The current light intensity is measured by three sensors.
-Of the three measurement values, the maximum value or a calculated mixed value can be output optionally. - Temperature measurement with mixed value calculation.
-The share of internal measurement value and external value can be set as a percentage - Switching outputs for all measured and computed values.
+Of the three measurement values, the maximum value or a calculated mixed value can be output optionally. - Temperature and humidity measurement (relative, absolute), in each case with Mixed value calculation.
+The share of internal measurement value and external value can be set as a percentage.
+In addition the bus output will indicate whether the values are inside the comfort field (DIN 1946).
+The dewpoint will be calculated - Switching outputs for all measured and computed values.
 Threshold values can be adjusted per parameter or via communication objects - PI-controller for heating (one or two-stage) and cooling (one or two-stage) according to temperature.
-Regulation according to separate setpoints or basic setpoint temperature - 8 AND and 8 OR logic gates, each with 4 inputs.
+Regulation according to separate setpoints or basic setpoint temperature - PI controller for ventilation according to humidity: Ventilate/Air (one-stage) or Ventilate (one or two-stage) - 8 AND and 8 OR logic gates, each with 4 inputs.
 All switching events as well as 16 logic inputs (in the form of communications objects) can be used as inputs for the logic gates.
-The output of each gate can be configured optionally as 1-bit or 2 x 8-bit - 8 multi-function modules (computers) for changing the input data by calculations, by querying a condition or by converting the data point type - Summer compensation for cooling systems.
+The output of each gate can be configured optionally as 1-bit or 2 x 8-bit - 8 multi-function modules (computers) for changing the input data by calculations, by querying a condition or by converting the data point type - 4 control variable comparators to output minimum, maximum or average values.
+5 inputs each for values received via communication objects - Summer compensation for cooling systems.
 A characteristic curve matches the target temperature in the room to the external temperature and sets the minimum and maximum target temperature values